-The small suburban community of York was founded by settlers from England.
+The small suburban community of York in Seattle’s Rainier Valley was founded by settlers from England.
 Wetmore School in York was named for Birdsey Wetmore, an early settler in the area.
-Although it is said to have opened in 1903, minutes from Columbia School District No. 18 show that its board that year instructed an architect to advertise for bids to construct a basement "under the School at York."
+Although the school is said to have opened in 1903, the board minutes from Columbia School District No. 18 show that an architect was asked that year to issue a request for proposals to construct a basement “under the School at York,” so the school likely opened later than 1903.
 From 1907 to 1910, it housed grades 1-5.

-A new school opened in 1910.
-It was named York School after the neighborhood.
-Residents of the neighborhood petitioned the Seattle School Board in September 1915 to rename the school John L. Wilson.
-The board chose to delay making any change.
+A new school opened in 1910 and was named York School after the neighborhood.
+In September 1915, residents petitioned the Seattle School Board to rename the school John L. Wilson, but the board delayed making any change.
 In 1921, Principal Jessie Lockwood was asked to select a new name for the school.
-She chose to honor Scottish-born naturalist John Muir, who founded the Sierra Club in 1892 and was instrumental in establishing Yellowstone National Park and the National Park Service.
+She chose to honor Scottish-born naturalist John Muir, who founded the Sierra Club in 1892 and was instrumental in establishing Yosemite National Park and the National Park Service.
 Part of her motivation for selecting Muir was the hope that students would develop a love of nature and a desire to conserve natural beauty.

-By the 1920s, Muir, like many grammar schools in the district, was severely overcrowded.
-Nine portables were in use.
+By the 1920s, Muir, like many grammar schools in the district, was severely overcrowded, and nine portables were in use.
 In January 1922, Lockwood volunteered to inaugurate the first school safety patrol in Washington.
-The City of Seattle approved the plan and placed a young policeman named Captain George Kimball in charge.
-(See Kimball)
+The City of Seattle approved the plan and placed young policeman Capt.
+George Kimball in charge (see Kimball).

-The addition of a north wing in 1924 provided nine new classrooms and an auditorium-lunchroom as well as two playcourts.
-Under Lockwood (1910-1936) and her successor, Kenneth Selby (1936-40), numerous trees and shrubs were planted on the school grounds, including a number of redwoods.
-In June 1935, the John Muir School Tract was dedicated in the Mather Memorial Parkway in Snoqualmie National Forest, en route to Chinook Pass.
-A brief district account of the naming of elementary schools published around 1939 claims:
+The addition of a north wing in 1924 provided nine new classrooms and an auditorium-lunchroom as well as two play courts.
+Under Lockwood (1910-1936) and her successor, Kenneth Selby (1936-1940), numerous trees and shrubs were planted on the school grounds, including a number of redwoods.
+In June 1935, the John Muir School tract was dedicated in the Mather Memorial Parkway in Snoqualmie National Forest, en route to Chinook Pass.
+A brief district account of the naming of elementary schools published around 1939 claims, “Probably no group in the city holds the name of their school in higher esteem than do all connected with John Muir; the name, life and character of John Muir being honored and beloved, and a constant inspiration to pupils.”

 In the early 1970s, the Urban Suburban Environmental Education program was developed with the Bellevue School District to carry on the tradition of naturalist John Muir and to capitalize on the rich cultural mixture of Muir Elementary’s student body.
 Students in 5th and 6th grades participated in an outdoor-education program that culminated in a year-end four-day field trip to the Cispus Environmental Center near White Pass.

-In 1980-81, the Zone 1 alternative program was located at Muir School.
+In 1980-1981, the Zone 1 alternative program was located at Muir.
 Pupils in grades 1-3 learned and practiced basic skills (reading, writing, and mathematics) by producing films and publishing a monthly newspaper.

 Location: 33rd Avenue S and Horton Street